jigardave8/sprite-visualiser/README.md

 ## Contact

-For any inquiries or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or feedback, please reach out to jdavenz8@gmail.com
 ```

-Feel free to adjust the content, especially the features and any specific instructions related to your demo!